|

 Latin form of Greek Okyrhoe,

-myth name of a Naiad nymph, a daughter of Chiron,
+meaning "fast-flowing."
+In mythology, this is the name of a Naiad nymph, the daughter of

 - ODALIS: